fspoettel/blaupause/README.md

 ### js

-By default, the js-build process takes all scripts inside *modules* and the global.js and builds them by concat'ing, hinting and minifying them.
+By default, the js-build process takes all scripts inside *globals/polyfills*, *globals*, *modules* and the `main.js and builds them by concat'ing, hinting and minifying them.
 It ignores the lib-folder that stores external dependencies, currently:

  - jQuery (1.11.0 / 2.1.0)
  - Modernizr (2.7.1 dev build)
  - Respond.js (1.4.2)
  - HTML5-shiv(3.7.0).

+If you have modules that depend on each other, just declare them in the `gulpfile.js` before the `**/.js`-calls.

 ## Naming conventions & authoring principles